BUYING REAL ESTATE

 If you plan to live on your property for more than five years, you are in a great position.
 You will have the benefit of being able to ‘time the market’ and sell when it is to your advantage.
 In this case, your home is also a lot more than a tangible investment in your future, also it is a place for you and your family to put down stable roots in the community while enjoying and personalizing your living space.

 If you have bought your property mainly to generate rental income and do not “have” to sell it at any specified time you are similarly in a great position to gauge when housing prices have hit their peak so that you can sell at the height of the seller’s market.
 In the meantime, all that rental income is paying for the mortgage, repairs, and upkeep on the property.

 The best time to buy a house is always five years ago.

 The majority of homes are purchased with the intention of being owner-occupied.
 However, some buyers do purchase an investment property, often pre-completion condos, vacant land or homes in disrepair with the intention of making improvements and then selling.
 “Flipping” properties require a skill an experienced business acumen and a great deal of planning because the intention is usually to re-sell the property within a short period of time, you have to time it right.

 Remember, there are other serious financial benefits to owning property that a realtor can assist you with:

 Of course, before you begin your search it is crucial to examine your own personal and financial circumstances to determine whether now is the right time for you.

 Here are some key points to consider:

 When buying real estate, ideally, find out about your mortgage options before you start looking.
 Pre-qualifying for a mortgage is the best way to discover how much you can afford.
-Click for more information on real estate agents in Orangeville.
 Your personal banker or financial planner will look at your current income, expenses, and debt to determine how much a lender will lend.
 All of this information should be given to you from any of the local real estate agents you choose from.
 Click this link to see more information about our services.